-The thermal vacuum (T-Vac) chamber in Building F-7 (Figure 18, Figure 19 and Figure 20) is cylindrical.
+The cylindrical thermal vacuum (T-Vac) chamber in Building F-7 (Figure 19, Figure 20 and Figure 21) is used for thermal vacuum testing of small components.
 The chamber shroud is broken up into twelve panels (ten circumferential, one on the door, and one at the rear of the chamber), all controlled independently of one another.
-The shroud panels utilize liquid nitrogen and block heaters for temperature control, and can maintain temperatures between -100° C and $+100^{\circ}$ C. A portable 10K (International Standards Organization (ISO) 7) clean tent (12 feet by 16 feet) adjoining the chamber for test article processing can be utilized based on customer need.
+The shroud panels utilize liquid nitrogen and block heaters for temperature control, and can maintain temperatures between -100°C and +100°C. A portable 10K (International Standards Organization (ISO) 7) clean tent (12 feet by 16 feet) adjoining the chamber for test article processing can be utilized based on customer need.